Earthquakes on May 9, 2026

 14.4 km21III-✓ ReviewedUSGS →

-Reports of a magnitude 3.4 earthquake 2 km WSW of Brawley, CA came in on May 9, 2026 at 23:14 UTC.
-In the 72 hours after this event, the USGS recorded 11 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
+This magnitude 3.4 event was detected 2 km WSW of Brawley, CA on May 9, 2026, with origin time 23:14 UTC.
+In the 72 hours after this event, the USGS recorded 13 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 21 people reported feeling the earthquake via the USGS Did You Feel It? system.
-Maximum shaking intensity peaked at MMI 3.5 (light).
-This was a shallow crustal earthquake, focused at 14.4 km depth.
+Maximum shaking intensity peaked at MMI 3.6 (light).
+The hypocenter lay at 14.4 km, placing this in the shallow crustal category.
 The epicenter is at 32.971°, -115.554°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09